 Barry "Bear Dawg" Hegrenes is a regular performer at Phoenix Theatre's (PT's) Urban Oasis.
-Combining humor with acoustic rock classics, contemporary pop and occasional music trivia - you will find yourself smiling , scratching your head, laughing or just singing along with Bear.
+Combining humor with music, you will find yourself smiling , scratching your head, laughing or just singing along with Bear.
 A Minnesota native, Bear Dawg found his way to the Sonoran Desert state in 2003 and says it can never get hot enough for him.
 A successful multi sport athlete in his earlier years - the Bear also tackled theater in the 90's in Southern California - performing in productions of Annie Get Your Gun (Cowboy/Vocalist/Dancer), The Music Man (Constable) and The Masterpiece (Simon Peter).
 After a back injury, Bear hung up the athletic cleats and picked up the guitar.
 He performs as a Lead Vocalist/Guitarist in the Tin Weasel Band (www.TinWeasel.com) and The Naugahydes (www.Naugahydes.com).
 Because his two bands differ greatly in music genre, Bear discovered an acoustic song library to fit almost any demographic.
-It is not unusual for Bear to play an Elvis Presley song followed by an original creation or a recent hit song by Oasis or Lenny Kravitz.
 His library is approximately 200 songs (currently).
 Bear Dawg performs everything from private parties to festivals but says the intimacy of performing and interacting with PT's patrons before a theatre production is a special treat.

 Originally from the Jersey Shore, Kevin spent years in New York City before moving to the desert foothills of Arizona, just northeast of Phoenix.
 Kevin has been commissioned to write songs for schools and organizations on the U.S. east coast as well as the southwest and is in demand as a singer in pop, rock, and theater.
 Kevin has given concerts for 9/11 memorials, Habitat for Humanity, Phoenix's "Spirit of the Senses," and Arizona Musicfest, among many others.
 Kevin is also the male vocalist for Arizona’s newest dance band, Main Event (www.maineventbandaz.com).
 In addition to being a composer, Kevin has played the roles of Sky Masterson in Guys and Dolls; the architect, Thomas Andrews in Titanic: the Musical; Repunzel’s Prince in Into the Woods (Arizona nomination for Best Supporting Actor in a Musical; King Kaspar in Amahl and the Night Visitors, and Jaycee Squires (high tenor) in The Music Man, among others.
 Kevin has also music directed productions of Footloose, Fame, Grease, and The Best Little Whorehouse in Texas for which he won an Arizona award for Best Music Direction.
 Kevin has a collection of his songs on CD entitled, “See in Full,” available on ITunes and Amazon.com. www.kevinglenn.com.